Esotericism is absurd

 Henner boyhood has addressed the subject and gives an overview of the various questionable methods available on the market:

 “Imagine there is software that uses a 15-minute speech analysis to assess whether an applicant is suitable for a job or not.
 Wouldn't that be a dream?
 Or a tool that uses 100 written words to assess the suitability of a candidate.
 Everything is algorithm-based and of course without prejudice.
-Or there would be a "profiler" who uses the analysis of hairstyle, type of eyeglasses and body shape as well as writing samples to judge whether a candidate is really the right one.
+Or there would be a “profiler” who uses the analysis of hairstyle, glasses type and body shape as well as written samples to assess whether an applicant is really the right one.
 A dream, isn't it?
 It is clear that someone with almost supernatural skills should not be missing from hip recruiting events.
 And so this “profiling talent” named Suzanne Grieger-Langer enriches this year's Social Recruiting Days as a keynote speaker.
 The HR community is (rightly) outraged. ”

 Reaction of the customers

 Unfortunately, the methods so ironically funny here are all quite real and Grieger-Langer evidently raises not only questions regarding their methodology but also their CV, like that Bielefeld district court confirmed in July.